ratify-project/ratify-web/docs/quickstarts/ratify-on-azure.md

 ### Rotate the key used by Cosign

 Keys in AKV may be rotated regularly as security best practice.
-If the key is rotated with a new version, you can update the `KeyManagementProvider` resource by adding the new version of the key, as currently Ratify (v1.2.0) does not support reconciling key resources regularly.
+If the key is rotated with a new version, you can update the `KeyManagementProvider` resource by adding the new version of the key, as Ratify (v1.2.0 or before) does not support reconciling key resources regularly.
 For example, if the new version of key is set to environment variable `$KEY_VER_NEW`, you can do the following:

 1. Add the new key `$KEY_VER_NEW` for `KeyManagementProvider` resource